davidparkercodes/hire-david-parker/src/static/content/projects.md

 A simple Python app that helps create Warp themes.
 Key feature is it will take a screenshot of a website and use that to build a theme.
 Also has a --prefer-light and --prefer-dark flag.

-### Warp Commands Checker (TypeScript/Next.js)
+### Warp Commands Navigator (TypeScript/Node.js/Next.js)

-A full stack app that first scrapes the commands.dev website, and then allows users to
+I had started this full stack app, that scrapes the commands.dev website and builds out another way to navigate and find Warp Workflows, but I did not get it to a point where I was happy with it to send to you all.
+I didn't want to delay sending my application any longer.